telerik/kendo-react-buttons/docs/button/overview.md

 ### Tab Index

-By setting the `tabIndex` option, you are able to indicate the order in which buttons are selected through the `Tab` key.
+By setting the `tabIndex` option, you indicate the order in which buttons are selected through the `Tab` key.

 ```html
     <div id="app"></div>